mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 How then to resolve this tension best?
 We can look at the concept of open world games for inspiration.
 Open world games provide the player with a series of choices but also to have some restrictions to the wide extent of the world/choices.
 The feeling is of freedom, but there is an acceptance of bounds; for example player accept that they don't have choice over their starting point.
 The following section outlines the use of a restricted menu of design patterns as a way of help deal with this tension in the 3M model.

+SHIFT THIS? - RESEARCH ELEMENTS HOW INTEGRATED
-SHIFT THIS - After minimal hands on coding time we played a matching game which helped to analyse the template code line by line.
+After minimal hands on coding time we played a matching game which helped to analyse the template code line by line.
 One participant wrote "that was a great moment - when after struggling to alter the code, after several sessions, we looked again and we realised how much we had actually picked up that process".
 Adding onto the template had helped the participant to read and understand code.

 <!-- Getting participants up and running from ideas, to a design to then starting to code too a long time when starting from first principles.
 In order to reduce the test of their patience I adopted the use of a template to help them to get to grips with coding. -->